KerryJB/grav-learn/pages/01.basics/02.requirements/docs.md

 Grav is so simple and versatile that you don't even need a web server to run it.
 You can run it directly off the built-in PHP webserver, as long as you're running [version=15]**PHP 5.6.3**[/version][version=16]**PHP 7.1.3**[/version][version=17]**PHP 7.3.6**[/version] or later.

-Testing with the built-in webservers is a useful way to check a Grav install and perform some brief development, but it is **not** recommended for a live site or even for advanced development tasks.
+Testing with the built-in webserver is a useful way to check a Grav install and perform some brief development, but it is **not** recommended for a live site or even for advanced development tasks.
 We've outlined how in our [Installation guide](../installation#running-grav-with-the-built-in-php-webserver-using-routerphp).

 Even though technically you do not need a standalone web server, it is better to run one, even for local development.
 There are many great options available: